Period matrices and homological quasi-trees on discrete Riemann surfaces: -quasi-trees

 A natural direction for further investigation is to interpret the $\det \mathcal{T}_I$ terms in the above formula in terms of combinatorial and/or topological invariants of homological quasi-trees, analogous to other versions of the Matrix-Tree Theorem with multiplicities~\cite{Zas1982, Forman1993, DKM_Trees}.
 Although a complete description in general remains open, we highlight a special, non-trivial case that suggests the possibility of such a formulation.

-For the rest of this section, we maintain the standing assumption that $I=\{g+1,\ldots,2g\}$ and consider $g$-quasi-trees that, when viewed as ribbon graphs, are embedded on a sphere (hence the embedding has $g+1$ faces).
-These serve as discrete analogues of Riemann spheres.
+For the rest of this section, we maintain the standing assumption that $I=\{g+1,\ldots,2g\}$ and that $T$ is a $g$-quasi-tree which, when viewed as a ribbon graph, is embedded on a sphere (so the embedding has $g+1$ faces).
+Such objects serve as discrete analogues of Riemann spheres.

 Construct an abelian covering space $\tilde{S}$ of $S$ whose Deck group is canonically isomorphic to the $g$-dimensional lattice $\Gamma := \mathbb{Z}^{\{\gamma_{g+1}, \ldots, \gamma_{2g}\}}$ as follows\footnote{An alternative construction that does not require choosing disjoint $\gamma^i$'s is to take the covering space corresponding to the normal subgroup of $\pi_1(S)$ generated by $\gamma_1, \ldots, \gamma_g$ together with the commutator subgroup of $\pi_1(S)$.}.
 Choose representatives $\gamma^i$ for $i \in I := \{g+1, \ldots, 2g\}$ such that they are pairwise disjoint, and cut along these curves, labeling the resulting boundary components by $\partial^i_+$ and $\partial^i_-$.
 For each $\boldsymbol{u} \in \Gamma$, take a copy $S_{\boldsymbol{u}}$ of the cut surface.
 Identify each curve $\gamma_i$ with a standard basis element $\boldsymbol{e}_i$ of $\Gamma$.
 Now, for each $\boldsymbol{u} \in \Gamma$ and each $i$, glue $\partial^i_-$ of $S_{\boldsymbol{u}}$ to $\partial^i_+$ of $S_{\boldsymbol{u}+\boldsymbol{e}_i}$ in an orientation-compatible way.
 This gluing is defined so that if a directed loop representing $\gamma_i$ begins at a point lifted to $S_{\boldsymbol{u}}$, then the endpoint of the loop lifts to $S_{\boldsymbol{u}+\boldsymbol{e}_i}$.